Instructions for students in the corona epidemic situation

 Use of the library facilities during the classes will be arranged by the teacher in question with the library staff and carried out only in small groups.
 If necessary, staff can limit the number of visitors in the library.

-Tenant selections for residence halls will be done on 30 June.
+Tenant selections for residence halls have been made.
 Rooms are allocated according to normal practice.
 The occupants will be given more detailed instructions about safeguarding practices.
 We will continue organising leisure activities at the residence halls/ dorms but on a limited basis.
 Events for more than 50 people will not be organised, and leisure facilities will remain closed until the end of September.

 The outgoing exchange periods abroad for students have been cancelled until the end of the year.
 It is also important to exercise caution and follow government instructions when travelling for leisure.
 For up-to-date travel instructions, please visit the THL website.